Dave Bueché — Senior Manager, Corporate Engagement

 Director of Training and Professional Development

-Pat Baillie joined Out & Equal in January 2008 after retiring the second time in her career from Honeywell Federal Manufacturing & Technologies in Albuquerque, New Mexico.
+Pat Baillie joined Out & Equal in January 2008 after retiring the second time in her career from Honeywell Federal Manufacturing & Technologies in Albuquerque, New Mexico, US.
 Prior to that, she served in the US Air Force retiring in 1993 as a Major.
 Her entire career has been involved with training, adult education, and activism and she is ready to pull all those parts of her history together at Out & Equal to make a difference for those in the workplace.
 Pat graduated from California State University, Northridge with a Master’s Degree in Physical Education, Biology and Psychology.
-After college, she joined the Air Force and worked as a Weapons Controller and Space Operations officer.
-She was also active in LGBT causes her entire career and decided to retire on the day that President Clinton announced “Don’t Ask, Don’t Tell.”
-She was then able to publicly come out and was the featured speaker at the Veteran’s Day memorial in Sacramento, California in 1993.
+After college, she joined the Air Force and worked as a Weapons Controller and Space Operations Officer.
+She was also active in LGBT causes her entire career and decided to retire from the military on the day that President Clinton announced that the federal government would continue to discriminate against gay and lesbian service members with “Don’t Ask, Don’t Tell.”
+She was then able to publicly come out and was the featured speaker at the Veteran’s Day memorial in Sacramento, California in 1993 and has never looked back.
 She has also worked extensively with sexual freedom issue as a spokesperson and educator and has work on national grass roots organizing.
 In Albuquerque, Pat worked within Honeywell on their Diversity Council and was asked to present on LGBT issues at the statewide EEOC conferences as well as being the only “out” employee that could be a resource.
 She also helped to grow the local and statewide LGBT community as the Co-President of Albuquerque Pride for over 10 years.
 She continued to be involved in community events from political to social until she realized she was ready to return to California.
-Her goal was to work in a non-profit on LGBT issues.
-Out & Equal added to that the ability to use her years of training experience so in December 2007, Pat moved back to California.
+Her career path took her back to California in 2007 where she began her work at Out & Equal on educating on LGBT workplace equality.
+She brought her government experience and build a solid foundation working on global issues including developing the programming for 2012 Out & Equal Global Summit.
+She is a requested speaker and consultant for Executives, HR and Diversity & Inclusion Professionals and Employee/Business Resource Groups around the world.
 She lives in Oakland with her partner and travels extensively teaching, presenting and discussing the issues impacting LGBT equality in and out of the workplace.
 The opportunity to influence the workplace is truly a dream job bringing together her political/activist passion with her love of teaching.

 Pamela joined the Out & Equal Workplace Advocates staff in June 2006, as the new office manager.
 Pamela earned her bachelor’s degree in Women’s Studies with a minor in Judaic Studies from the University of Massachusetts at Amherst.
 She also spent two semesters as part of a teaching collective within the Women’s Studies Department at SUNY Albany, where she co-taught the course “Introduction to Feminisms.”
 Pamela has a long history working with nonprofit organizations dedicated to social change.
 She was on the coordinating committee for the Social Justice Center in Albany, NY an umbrella group of nonprofit organizations.
 She was also was part of the collective at Peace Offerings (a nonprofit fair trade craft store) and worked for five years on the committee for the Women’s Networking Fair in Albany, NY.
 She is currently active in the Network of Spiritual Progressives, eQuality Scholarship Collaborative, and Jewish Voice for Peace.
 Pamela enjoys biking, animals, reading, foreign films, science fiction, and vegetarian cooking.
 She lives with her three cats in Berkeley, CA.

-Dave has been on the staff of Out & Equal since 2004, during which time he has managed both the departments of development and communications.
-As senior manager, development & communications he plays a key role in supporting the development team’s ongoing efforts to increase revenue through corporate partnerships, fundraising, and strategic communications within the development department.
+Dave has been on the staff of Out & Equal since 2004, during which time he has managed both the departments of corporate engagement and communications.
+As senior manager of corporate engagement he plays a key role in supporting the corporate engagement team’s ongoing efforts to increase revenue through corporate partnerships, fundraising, and strategic communications within the corporate engagement department.
 Prior to joining Out & Equal, Dave was Communications Manager in the Alumni Relations Department at Stanford University in Palo Alto, CA, and 10 years as VP of development and marketing for United Way of the Bay Area.
 He earned BA degrees in Journalism and Communications from Central Michigan University.
 Before moving to California he worked six years as a promotional writer for Oldsmobile Division of General Motors Corporation in East Lansing, MI.
 Dave lives in San Francisco.

 After a 30 year career with Bank of America, Stephen Huey brings his corporate and nonprofit relationship management expertise to Out & Equal.
 As Senior Vice President for Global Marketing and Corporate Affairs, Stephen led Bank of America’s mission to advance the economic and social well-being of underserved communities in Northern and Central California.
 Prior to this role, Stephen served as Senior Vice President / Community Impact Manager for Bank of America’s Community Development Bank, where he focused on community development lending, investments, and services.
 Stephen also held multiple leadership positions for Bank of America’s Consumer Bank including Vice President/Consumer Market Manager for 27 Bay Area Asian-designated Bank of America branches with over 300 employees and $4 billion in assets.
 Stephen co-founded the Bank of America LGBT Pride Employee Network, and continued to serve as enterprise Co-Chair, Advisor and San Francisco chapter Chair.
 He was instrumental in expanding LGBT employee visibility, influence and LGBT employee resource group leadership opportunities, championed workplace equality issues including healthcare benefits for transgender employees, and spearheaded a number of long term community partnerships with national, California statewide and local San Francisco Bay Area LGBT nonprofit organizations.
 Stephen has been very active in the LGBT community.
 He currently serves on the Board of Directors of the National AIDS Memorial Grove and previously served on the Board of Directors for both the Asian & Pacific Islander Wellness Center and LYRIC (Lavender Youth Recreation and Information Center).
 He was the Employer Leadership Council Chair for the Transgender Economic Empowerment Initiative at the San Francisco LGBT Community Center, and served as a member of the San Francisco Mayor’s Office of Community Investment.